 The girl’s night starts off slow, but quickly gains steam after A.R.T. and Zalian, from the reality show control room, add liquor and music to the party.
 This quickly leads to multiple drunken shenanigans, one hookup, and one near hookup.
 In the end, the crew has to hope everything works successfully, since if one step of the fuel extraction doesn’t work, the crew will be forced to make a dangerous surface landing to try and retrieve the fuel.

 Right off the bat, Ted Talks is the best episode of Other Space yet.
 If you’ve read my reviews of the previous episodes, you know my thoughts.
-If you haven’t, I’d sum up my thoughts about the first three episodes as such; they are narratively scattered, much of the cast are undeveloped and essentially punchlines, but worst of all they either reused the same plots and/or cut themselves off at the knee in maintaining a sense of narrative fulfillment.
+If you haven’t, in a nutshell they are narratively scattered, much of the cast are undeveloped and essentially punchlines, but worst of all they either reused the same plots and/or cut themselves off at the knee in maintaining a sense of narrative fulfillment.
 Granted, this is something most comedy shows go through; they tend to strengthen over time, with the earliest episodes often being the weakest.
 That said, Ted Talks was nothing less than a true breath of fresh air.

 The primary reason why I find Ted Talks to be such a breath of fresh air is how firmly this episode establishes a unique identity for Other Space.
 In particular, the idea that the UMP Cruiser was designed not for exploration but a Big Brother-style MTV reality show.
 This goes back to Into the Great Beyond…Beyond, when the high command of UMP is concerned about dwindling interest in space exploration.
 It helps make sense of the seeming incongruities of the show so far.
 For one, it makes more sense that the Cruiser, a ship that’s always on the brink of falling apart with a crew of incompetents and wacky personalities, is just a crumbling reality show set meant to entertain instead of, you know, the flagship of the UMP and the head of a vanguard of space exploration.